SyrianSpock/stm32f4discovery_rosserial/README.md

 # Rosserial on STM32 Discovery board using ChibiOS

+This is a rosserial demo for the STM32F407 discovery board.

 ## Quickstart

 From the root of this project, generate the ROS message headers